stevemclaugh/preservation-torrent/README.md

 - Because you can't add files to an existing torrent, thematically organized collections become unmanageable over time.

-- Instead, assign datasets to bundles in roughly chronological order.
+- Instead, assign datasets to torrent bundles in roughly chronological order.

-### Metadata for items included in the torrent collection, along with checksums and torrent magnet links, should be available for download from a trusted source.
+### Metadata for all items included in the torrent collection, along with checksums and torrent magnet links, should be available for download from a trusted source.

 ### It isn't necessary to include extensive human-readable metadata in each torrent.